Creamy Cottage Cheese Chicken Salad is a high-protein, no mayo spin on the classic that’s perfect for sandwiches, wraps, or straight from the bowl!

 • Lower in calories: Blended cottage cheese takes the place of mayo, cutting back on calories without sacrificing flavor or creaminess.

 • Higher in protein: Thanks to both the cottage cheese and chicken, each serving packs 19 grams of protein.
+Even more than Greek yogurt chicken salad!

 • Creamy and delicious: You won’t miss the mayo!
-This healthy salad is ultra creamy, tangy, and satisfying with every bite.
+This salad is ultra creamy, tangy, and satisfying with every bite.

 • Versatile: Perfect in sandwiches, lettuce wraps, or just straight from the bowl.